 A request for summer salary indicates a commitment to put forth the comparable Effort on the particular project during the Summer Period.
 Effort expended during the Academic Year does not satisfy a commitment related to receipt of summer salary.
-While personal time off may be taken during the Summer Period, it is not appropriate to concentrate significant time off during a period for which the faculty member is receiving 3 months Summer Period salary.
+Faculty members receiving 3/9th of their salary are expected to forego vacation during the period coinsicing the work effort.

 3.4 Post-Award: Revising and Monitoring Effort and/or Salary Commitments on Sponsored Project Awards

-3.4.3 The PI/PD must communicate significant changes in level of Sponsored Programs effort to his/her BSC such that salary distribution adjustments are made on a timely basis.
+3.4.3 The PI must communicate significant changes in level of Sponsored Programs effort to his/her BSC such that salary distribution adjustments are made on a timely basis.

-3.4.4 It is recommended that PIs/PDs monitor salary/labor charges to their Sponsored Programs on a monthly basis, but no less frequently than quarterly.
+3.4.4 It is recommended that PIs monitor salary/labor charges to their Sponsored Programs on a monthly basis, but no less frequently than quarterly.

 3.5 Certifying Effort